raz0red/js7800/README.md

 ## Documentation

-JS7800 provides detailed documentation via the "Help/Information" button located in the commands bar directly below the emulator screen.
+JS7800 includes integrated documentation via the "Help/Information" button located in the commands bar directly below the emulator screen.

 For information on the cartridge list format and more, please refer to the [JS7800 Wiki](https://github.com/raz0red/js7800/wiki).